Entroforce/Hess/README.md

 # Hess

-Hess is a platform for computational chemistry.
-This public version of the platform provides functionality for empirical molecular docking.
+Hess is a toolkit for computational chemistry.
+This public version of the toolkit provides functionality for empirical and semi-empirical molecular docking.
-It uses BFGS for local optimization and two different forms of Monte Carlo method for global optimization.
-The Vinardo scoring function is used for energy estimation.

 ## Prerequisities